-How do users experience your Software as a Service (SaaS) product for the first time?
-The answer to this question decides how much of a bond they build with your brand and how often they interact with your product in the future.
+How does users first experience your Software as a Service (SaaS) product?
+The answer to this question determines how much of a bond they build with your brand and how often they interact with your product in the future.
 User onboarding determines whether prospects become true fans and your tool becomes their new everyday tool.

 What is User Onboarding?